 Note.
-Do not use box 2 for late rollover contributions.
-See the instructions for boxes 13a through 13c, later.
+Do not use box 2 for late rollover contributions, including rollovers of qualified plan loan offset amounts after 60 days and repayments of designated disaster distributions after 60 days.
+See the instructions for boxes 13a through 13c, 14a, and 14b, later.